nasa-gibs/onearth/doc/configuration.md

 ### Update/Create OnEarth Layer Configuration file

 A [layer configuration file](config_layer.md) must be created to be used as input for the OnEarth Layer Configuration tool.
-For this example, we will use the layer configuration file found [here](../src/layer_config/test/layer_configuration_test1.xml).
+An example is presented below.
 Please review this documentation for more detailed information: [Layer Configuration File](config_layer.md)

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>